epiverse-trace/howto/.github/CONTRIBUTING.md

 Add all new packages that your specific `howto` entry needs.
 After installing the packages, follow these steps:

-1. Use `renv::status()` to detect any pre-existing issue.
+- First, use `renv::status()` to detect any pre-existing issue.
   - Issues with packages not related to your specific `howto` entry should be solved in a different PR.

-2. Use `renv::snapshot()` to update packages in the lockfile (`renv.lock`).
+- Second, use `renv::snapshot()` to update packages in the lockfile (`renv.lock`).
 You should read your packages (and occasionally its dependencies) listed before confirming to proceed.

 Now you should be ready to create a PR (steps above!).